airtai/fastagency/docs/docs/en/tutorial/together_ai/index.md

 Before you begin this tutorial, ensure you have the following:

 - **FastAgency installed**: Follow the installation instructions mentioned [here](#installing-fastagency) for installing FastAgency.
-- **Together AI account and API Key**: For details on how to create an account and obtain your API key, see the [Setting Up Your Together AI Account and API Key section](#setting-up-your-together-ai-account-and-api-key).
+- **Together AI account and API Key**: For instructions on creating a Together AI account and getting your API key, follow the steps outlined [here](#setting-up-your-together-ai-account-and-api-key) section.

 With these prerequisites in place, you’re ready to dive into the tutorial!